The Latest: Church fire suspect's father is sheriff's deputy

 10:30 a.m.

-St. Landry Parish Sheriff Bobby Guidroz says the father of the suspect arrested in the fires at three black Louisiana churches is a sheriff's deputy in his department.
+St. Landry Parish Sheriff Bobby Guidroz says the father of the suspect arrested in the fires at three black Louisiana churches is a deputy in his department.

-Matthew Holden, a 21-year-old white man, has been arrested in the fires and faces three counts of simple arson of a religious building.
+Holden Matthews is a 21-year-old white man who's been arrested in the fires and faces three counts of simple arson of a religious building.

 At a news conference, Sheriff Guidroz disputed reports that Matthews' father turned his son in.
 Guidroz also said the suspect's father knew nothing of his son's involvement in the fires.

-Note: An earlier version of this report had the incorrect name for suspect Holden Matthews.